Updated December 2015

 - 1 student from Doniphan County is currently studying at KU Medical Center.

-- Doniphan County is part of the Eastern Medical Education Network with Robert Haskins, MD, a resident of Pittsburg, serving as the Medical Education Director.
+- Doniphan County is part of the Eastern Medical Education Network with Jon Sides, M.D., a resident of Burlington, serving as the medical education director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 Strengthening the Health Care Workforce

-- 12 KU Medical Center graduates live and/or practice in Doniphan County.
+- 3 KU Medical Center alumni live and/or practice in Doniphan County.

 Advancing Health Care Access